esteve/ros2_pepper/README.md

 ### Copy ROS and its dependencies to the robot

-By now you should have the following inside .ros-root in the current directory:
+By now you should have the following inside System in the current directory:

-- Python 2.7 built for Pepper (.ros-root/Python-2.7.13)
+- Python 2.7 built for Pepper (System/Python-2.7.13)
-- All the dependencies required by ROS (.ros-root/ros1_dependencies)
+- All the dependencies required by ROS (System/ros1_dependencies)
-- A ROS workspace with ROS Kinetic built for Pepper (.ros-root/ros1_inst)
+- A ROS workspace with ROS Kinetic built for Pepper (System/ros1_inst)
-- A helper script that will set up the ROS workspace in the robot (.ros-root/setup_ros1_pepper.bash)
+- A helper script that will set up the ROS workspace in the robot (System/setup_ros1_pepper.bash)

 We're going to copy these to the robot, assuming that your robot is connected to your network, type the following:

 ```
-$ scp -r .ros-root nao@IP_ADDRESS_OF_YOUR_ROBOT:.ros-root
+$ sync -avz System User nao@pepper.local:~/
 ```

 ### Run ROS 1 from inside Pepper